BlakeKen/kickstarter-analysis/Kickstarter challenge/README.md

 ## Overview of Project
 This is a project comparing different Kickstarter data as requested by Louise.
----

 ### Purpose
-The Purpose of this project was to compare Kickstarter outcomes based on their goals and the dates they were launched.
+The purpose of this project was to compare Kickstarter outcomes based on their goals and the dates they were launched.

 ---
 ## Analysis and Challenges